 Does Medicare Cover Hearing Aids?

-- Original Medicare doesn’t cover hearing aids, but some Medicare Advantage plans might.
+- Original Medicare doesn’t cover hearing aids, but Medicare Advantage plans can.
 Find out what Medicare hearing care benefits are available and how to get them.

 Medicare is the federal government’s main health insurance program for older adults.
 As part of the program, over 60 million seniors get basic screening and treatment services, as well as prescription drugs and other vital services.